Anarchism in Russia: October Revolution

 At first it seemed to some Anarchists the revolution could inaugurate the stateless society they had long dreamed of.
 On these terms, some Bolshevik-Anarchist alliances were made.
-In Moscow, the most perilous and critical tasks during the October Revolution fell upon the Anarchist Regiment, led by the old libertarians and it was they who dislodged the Whites from the Kremlin, the Metropole and other defenses. and it was the Anarchist sailor who led the attack on the Constituent Assembly in October 1917.
+In Moscow, the most perilous and critical tasks during the October Revolution fell upon the Anarchist Regiment, led by the old libertarians, and it was they who dislodged the Whites from the Kremlin, the Metropole and other defenses.
+In addition, it was the Anarchist sailor who led the attack on the Constituent Assembly in October 1917.
 For a while, the Anarchists rejoiced, elated at the thought of the new age that Russia had won.

 Bolshevik-anarchist relations soon turned sour as the various anarchist groups realized that the Bolsheviks were not interested in pluralism, but rather a centralized one-party rule.
 A few prominent anarchist figures such as Bill Shatov and Yuda Roshchin, despite their disappointment, encouraged anarchists to cooperate with the Bolsheviks in the present conflict with the hope that there would be time to negotiate.
 But most anarchists became disillusioned quite quickly with their supposed Bolshevik allies, who took over the soviets and placed them under Communist control.

 The sense of betrayal came to a head in March 1918, when Lenin signed the Brest-Litovsk peace treaty with Germany.
 Though the Bolshevik leaders claimed that the treaty was necessary to allow the revolution to progress, anarchists widely saw it as an excessive compromise which counteracted the idea of international revolution.
+The Bolsheviks had begun to see the anarchists as a legitimate threat and associated criminality such as robberies, expropriations and murders with anarchist associations.
+Subsequently, the Council of People's Commissars (Sovnarkom) decided to liquidate criminal recklessness which was associated with anarchists and disarm all anarchist groups in the face of their militancy.
 After months of increasing anarchist resistance and dwindling Bolshevik patience, the Communist government decisively split with their libertarian agitators in the spring of 1918.
 In Moscow and Petrograd the newly formed Cheka was sent in to disband all anarchist organizations, and largely succeeded.

 On the night of April 12, 1918, the Cheka raided 26 anarchist centres in Moscow, including the House of Anarchy, the headquarters of the Moscow Federation of Anarchist Groups.
 A fierce battle raged on Malaia Dimitrovka Street.
 About 40 anarchists were killed or wounded, and approximately 500 were imprisoned.
 A dozen Cheka agents had also been killed in the fighting.
 Anarchists joined Mensheviks and Left Socialist revolutionaries in boycotting the 1918 May Day celebrations.
+Bolshevik repressions of anarchist organizations prompted a series of assassination attempts on the Russian Communist leadership.

 By this time some belligerent anarchist dissenters armed themselves and formed groups of so-called “Black Guards” that continued to fight Communist power on a small scale as the Civil War began.
 The urban anarchist movement, however, was dead.